customer experience strategy

 If your phone support executives do a good job but your chatbots are a mess, the same customer who was satisfied with your customer support representative might end up giving your business a bad rating or review overall.

 With rapid advancements in technology, customer expectations are only on the rise.
-This means that even small businesses are now expected to provide customers with a seamless, omnichannel service.
+This means that even small businesses are now expected to provide customers with a seamless, omnichannel service using unified messaging systems like a business phone number service.

 Read more: Master Omnichannel Marketing — A Definitive Guide